tlwilliams895/gis-devops/docs/_sources/week08/project/index.rst.txt

 There are a few differences in this project compared to ``week6-starter``.
 You may want to copy over certain changes instead of merging.

 * `Week 8 Starter <https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/tree/week8-starter>`_
-* `Week8-starer compared to Week6-starter <https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/compare/week6-starter...week8-starter>`_
+* `week8-starer / week6-starter diff <https://gitlab.com/LaunchCodeTraining/zika-cdc-dashboard/compare/week6-starter...week8-starter>`_

 Specific Changes
 ----------------